 We are extremely lucky to be the home of Grub Kitchen: the UK’s first full-time edible insect café/restaurant.
 However, it’s not just insects on the menu and the main ethos of Grub Kitchen is serving freshly-cooked, full-flavoured, local and sustainable food.
-Vegetarian, vegan and children’s dishes are available.
+There is a focus on plant-based dishes and children’s meals are always available.

-Grub Kitchen is open when the Bug Farm is open.
-Lunch is served from 12:00 noon – 2:30 pm (until 3:30 pm during school holidays) and teas, coffees and cakes are available all day.
+Unless otherwise stated on the booking page, Grub Kitchen is open when The Bug Farm is open.
+Lunch is served from 12:00 noon – 2:30 pm (until 3:30 pm during Welsh school holidays) and teas, coffees and cakes are available all day.

 Founded by award-winning chef Andy Holcroft in 2015, Grub Kitchen has been met with rave reviews since opening, with visitors coming from all over the UK and further afield to try the fare.
-Delicious edible insect dishes include VEXo bolognese and of course the famous Cricket Cookies.
+Delicious edible insect dishes include VEXo Bolognese, Grub’s signature gourmet bug burger and, of course, the famous Cricket Cookies.

 Grub Kitchen welcomes diners who are not wanting to visit The Bug Farm too.
 However, all diners must still sign in at The Bug Farm Ticket Office on arrival.
 Priority is given to Bug Farm customers and, if the site is full and you haven’t booked into The Bug Farm online in advance of your visit, you may be turned away (this generally only happens on rainy days in school holidays).
 As table space is limited, there may also be a wait for a table on busy days.
-Grub Kitchen is currently not taking bookings and is operating on a first-come-first-served basis.
+Grub Kitchen does not take bookings and operates on a first-come-first-served basis.

 We have some outdoor picnic benches if you want to eat outside or plan to bring your own picnic with you.
 Due to demand for table space, there is nowhere indoors to eat picnics.